craigbuckler/rooftrain/src/pages/roof-training-courses/solar-panel-installation.md

 Using our flexible training methods, we aim to give all operatives the best chance to enhance their skills by allowing them to use their existing roofing knowledge to assist in the installation of solar panels.

-These one day roof training courses have been designed to demonstrate the correct installation of solar thermal and photo voltaic collectors for on-roof, in-roof or fully-integrated installations.
+These two-day roof training courses have been designed to demonstrate the correct installation of solar thermal and photo voltaic collectors for on-roof, in-roof or fully-integrated installations.

 # Who should attend?